Safety Tips: 17 Things Not to Do With an ATV

 Never carry a passenger on a 1-up ATV or more than one on a 2-up ATV.
 Also, do not carry a passenger on a 2-up vehicle before you’ve gained at least two hours of riding experience.

-Never Operate on Steep Inclines or Sidehills
+Never Operate an ATV on Steep Inclines or Sidehills

 The general recommendation is never to operate an ATV on steeper than 15% incline hills.